Badlands: Anthropogenic badlands

 Although most badland topography is natural, badlands have been produced artificially by destruction of vegetation cover, through overgrazing, acid rain, or acid mine drainage.
+The Cheltenham Badlands in Caledon, Ontario are an example of badlands produced by poor farming practices.
+In the early 1900s, the area was used for agricultural purposes, predominantly cattle grazing.
+Agricultural use ceased by 1931 and natural recovery of the majority of the property began.
+Once established, however, this type of erosion can continue rapidly, if land clearing, overgrazing, and increased foot traffic by humans persists, as the shale is highly susceptible to erosion.

 An example of badlands created by mining is the Roman gold mine of Las Médulas in northern Spain.
-The Cheltenham Badlands in Caledon, Ontario, is an example of badlands produced by poor farming practices.

-Terminology
+Etymology

 The word badlands is a calque from the Canadian French phrase les mauvaises terres, as the early French fur traders called the White River badlands les mauvaises terres à traverser or 'bad lands to traverse', perhaps influenced by the Lakota people who moved there in the late 1700s and who referred to the terrain as mako sica, meaning 'bad land' or 'eroded land'.

 The term malpaís means 'badlands' in Spanish, but refers to a terrain of lava flows that is unlike the eroded badlands of the White River.

 Human impact

 Badlands are generally unsuitable for agriculture, but attempts have been made to remediate badlands.
-For example, reforestation is being attempted in the Garhbeta, Eastern India, badlands Revegetation and reforestation have been studied in the black marl badlands of the French Alps.
+For example, reforestation is being attempted in the Garbeta badlands of Eastern India.
+Revegetation and reforestation have been studied in the black marl badlands of the French Alps.
 Austrian black pine can become established and then be gradually replaced by native deciduous species.
 However, the time scale for this process is many decades.